 Canada Learning Bond Community of Practice - jointly convened by Human Resources Development Canada (www.canlearnpro.ca) and Vibrant Communities Canada.
 This group is for those key champions in communities who are promoting the Canada Learning Bond to low-income families.
 Meetings occur quarterly by conference call.
 Register for this group here.

 Cities Reducing Poverty Convener Community of Practice - for key staff and volunteers who are leading a multi-sector collaborative approach to poverty reduction in their Canadian community.
 This group meets by conference call every month.
 Register for this community of practice here.

 NEW!
 Canadian Collective Impact Practitioner Community of Practice - for practitioners who are using the collective impact approach to achieve large-scale systems change in Canada.
-This is Tamarack’s newest CoP and the first convening call will take place in late February 2014.
+This is Tamarack’s newest CoP and the first convening call will take place in spring 2014.
 Register for the Collective Impact community of practice here.

 Evaluation Community of Practice - for evaluation practitioners who want to connect, share, and learn about evaluation approaches and tools.
 Group members meet on a bi-monthly basis via conference call to learn from a guest speaker.
 Register for the Evaluation community of practice here.

 Living Wage Community of Practice - for those key staff or volunteers who are actively involved in a living wage campaign in their community or are in the early stages of considering or implementing the living wage in their Canadian community.
 This group meets by conference call five times per year.
 Register for this community of practice here.
 Find out more about the Living Wage in Canada at www.livingwagecanada.ca